 Training and instructional coaching are a priority of the school.
 We provide our staff with cutting edge professional development and draw on our County Office colleagues in Curriculum and Instruction to provide expert leadership to our teams through our administrators.
 We also participate in shared training with probation to ensure that all adults in the school present a cohesive and coherent program to the students.
 Site Administrators participate in weekly Multi-disciplinary team meetings where they bring any issues to the team and pass information about changes back to the school staff.
-Trainings attended by staff this year are listed below:
+Training attended by staff this year are listed below:

-Curricular Trainings

-Computer Science Principles Training for Computer Teacher- 5 day training

-NGSS Roll out #4 for Science Teachers- full day training

-STEAM Symposium for Principal and Science Teachers- 3 day conference

-Impact Science Curriculum Training for Science Teachers- 1 day training

-Reading Horizons Training for Instructional Assistants- 2 day training

-Freckle Training for all staff-1 day training

-Developing Academic Language through Oral Discourse for ELA/Social Studies Teachers- 3 day training

-Professional Development Day for All Staff- 2 x year

-Partnership with UC Berkeley History and Social Studies Project for planning of ELA / SS curriculum - bi-monthly

-Instructional Coaching for all staff-on going

-Trauma Informed Instructional Training- 3 day
+- Curricular Trainings - 5 Guiding Principles to Distance Learning- 5 days of Training - MTSS Program and System Development and Implementation-Monthly - Renaissance Learning Data Unpacking and Assessment Protocols - STEMscope Implementation Training and Coaching-Includes pacing guide development and distance learning training - Middlebury Learning ELD Trainings - Computer Science Principles Training for Computer Teacher- 5 day training - NGSS Roll out #4 for Science Teachers- full day training - STEAM Symposium for Principal and Science Teachers- 3 day conference - Impact Science Curriculum Training for Science Teachers- 1 day training - Reading Horizons Training for Instructional Assistants- 2 day training - Freckle Training for all staff-1 day training - Developing Academic Language through Oral Discourse for ELA/Social Studies Teachers- 3 day training - Professional Development Day for All Staff- 2 x year - Partnership with UC Berkeley History and Social Studies Project for planning of ELA / SS curriculum bi-monthly - Instructional Coaching for all staff-on going - Trauma Informed Instructional Training- 3 day